lionelmace/ibmcloud-labs/labs/Lab Watson - Create natural Dialog with Watson Conversation/README.md

 We want to jump directly from the turn on node to the music node without asking for any more user input.
 To do this, we use a Jump to action.

-1. Add a subnode to verify that the user specified a valid appliance to turn on.
-If the dialog recognizes the #turn_on intent in the user input, the next step is to check the input to make sure the user specified one of the defined values for the @appliance entity.
-To do this, add a subnode:

 1. In the turn_on node, select the Jump to icon ![](./images/jump_to.png).